 If an accident is your fault, the other driver and passengers will look to your insurance company for coverage.
 If you have enough coverage, your plan will pay for any personal injuries and property damage the other party suffers.
 Skimping on coverage could complicate these matters and draw you into court.
 Buying the right amount of coverage can give you the peace of mind you need if someone else is hurt because of your error.

 Injuries and damaged vehicles are difficult enough to deal with, but you don’t want the added complication of your insurance not adequately covering for the needs of the other people involved.
-If you are at fault, the least you can do is make sure anyone you effect is covered.
+If you are at fault, the least you can do is make sure anyone you affect is covered.

 Going as cheap as you can on auto insurance isn’t worth the savings, but that doesn’t mean you have to have inadequate coverage.